 This is music that pulls at so many parts of me, pulls them together.
 The part that is a strong woman, an audacious artist.
 The part that’s a brown girl.
 The part that is my father’s daughter with DNA back in St. Philip’s Church in Harlem, the historic Black Episcopal church where my dad grew up, singing in the same choir as Harry T. Burleigh half a century before him.
 St Philip’s, where Burleigh sang for Antonin Dvorak and the Spirituals he sang turned up in Dvorak’s New World Symphony, back in 1893 when Florence Price was still just a very little girl, down South in Arkansas.
 This is my history.

 The title song of this project is the Spiritual Some of These Days.
 Florence Price arranged it in the 1940s.
 It’s a song that turned up again in the ‘60s as a Civil Rights protest song.
 And here it is again, in our time, still with a long road ahead until we get to the place where “all god’s children gonna sit together, some of these days.”

-Some Of These Days - Fantasie Negre #2 - Fantasie Negre #4 - Peter Go Ring Dem Bells - Go Down Moses - Troubled In My Mind - My Soul's Been Anchored in the Lord - Nobody Knows the Trouble I've Seen - Swing Low Sweet Chariot - Let Us Cheer the Weary Traveler - My Little Soul's Goin' To Shine - Wade in the Water
+Some Of These Days - Fantasies Negres - Spiritual Suite - Go Down Moses - Troubled In My Mind - My Soul's Been Anchored in the Lord - Nobody Knows the Trouble I've Seen - Swing Low Sweet Chariot - Hold On - Let Us Cheer the Weary Traveler - My Little Soul's Goin' To Shine - Troubled Water